Why build an airfield?

 In the month of September and October, five more weekends are organized for the same reasons as described above.
 These weekends are open for all members, including the aspirant cadets that have just performed their first solo flight.

 During the month of June, while cadets should be focusing on their exams, a two-week camp is organized in Weelde for staff only.
-The aim here is to teach experienced glider pilots how to instruct.
+The aim here is to teach experienced glider pilots how to instruct, share experiences and focus on cross-country flying with more seasoned instructor pilots.
 By the end of the camp, they should have finished their practical training as flight instructors.